opendexnetwork/opendex.network/02-peer-protocol.md

     `map<string, LndUris> lnd_uris = 6`
     Mapping between currency symbols to LND listening URIs (e.g., { BTC: ['localhost:30000'], LTC: '['localhost:30030', 'localhost:30031']' })

+    `repeated string ban_list = 7`
+    If node don't want to trade with  some nodes, he can add them to banlist.
+Matcher shouldn't match orders of nodes that are in banlist of each other.

 ### Address type